craftcms/docs/docs/commerce/1.x/docs/configuration.md

 ## `sendCartInfoToGateways`

 Defines whether Commerce should include information about the cart’s line items and adjustments when sending payment requests to gateways.
-This is not required for most gateways as they only care about the payment amount, but some will complain if they can't see a list of line items and their qty.
+This is not required for most gateways as they only care about the payment amount, but some will complain if they can’t see a list of line items and their qty.

 Can be set to `true` or `false` (default is `true`).